 One of the mysterious areas in robotics is how circuits and electronics are manufactured.
 Printed circuit boards, or PCBs, are used in sensors, microcontrollers, and computing devices.
 But, how exactly are they made?
 Manufacturing a custom PCB can be challenging (and frustrating) if you don’t have a process to follow.

 In this guide, we will walk through the process of manufacturing a PCB.
-More specifically, we will use the L298N motor controller from the Learn Robotics Level 2 Kit to give a real-world example of how a common component is designed, engineered, and manufactured.
+More specifically, we will use the L298N motor controller from the Official Learn Robotics Kit to give a real-world example of how a common component is designed, engineered, and manufactured.

 The Steps to Manufacture a PCB

 After this article, you will know how to draw circuit schematics, create PCB layouts, and generate files to manufacture a PCB.
 Furthermore, we will use this information to generate a Bill of Materials (BOM) that can be sent to the manufacturer for print and assembly.

 This process can be replicated and reused no matter what type of circuit or PCB you want to create.
 The high-level steps to decompose a PCB part or create a new PCB from scratch are very similar.

 Finally, if you already have a set of schematics or Gerber files ready for manufacturing, you can jump to the end and get started straight away.

 PCB stands for printed circuit boards and is a set of conductive and layered boards used to affix electronic components.

 PCBs are used for computing, sensing, and control and are found in common household electronics (not just robots).